unikubehq/cli/docs/development.rst

 **deployment**: This is the target Kubernetes deployment for the `switch operation`_.
 This must exactly match the name of the deployment running in the cluster.

-**command**: If you container does not specify a run command or you want to overwrite it, that's the place for it.
+**command**: If your container does not specify a run command or you want to overwrite it, that's the place for it.
 Write it as a single string.

 **volumes**: Specify volume mounts for the development container, for instance your current working tree.